opengeospatial/EmissionML/meeting minutes/2025-06-26-meeting-minutes.md

 ## Decisions/Actions
   - **Decision**: SWG to work on an OGC discussion paper.
   - **Action**: Steve to send a use case template to collect use cases, and then incorporate into the discussion paper.
+  - **Action**: Steve to work on the MOU with AJ from Open Footprint Forum.